workstaffhq/helpcenter/blog/2022-09-12-workstaf-helps-you-manage-staff-in-different-locations/index.md

 tags: [management]
 image: ./image.jpg
 ---
-# Workstaff Helps You Manage Staff in Different Locations
+# Workstaff Helps Your Manage Staff in Different Locations

 Many companies have had to adopt new ways of working during the pandemic.
 Overnight, millions of workers transformed a corner of their homes into a replica of their work environment.
 The concept of workplace has changed.
 From a common, central space, it became divided into a multitude of individual, dispersed spaces.